sativacheats/jsdiscordbot/README.md

 # jsdiscordbot - template discord.js bot
-This is template for your discord bot.
+This is a template for your discord bot.

 * This Project can be downloaded and used as start for new js coders.
 * feel free to leave a comment